dentarg/auth0-blog/_posts/2018-05-10-authentication-and-authorization-with-shiny-server-pro-and-auth0.markdown

 }
 ```

 The important part is near the bottom.
 Take a look at the last `location /` block.
 This block tells Nginx to handle all requests.
 Inside this block you will find two directives: `proxy_pass` and `proxy_redirect`.
 These directives tell Nginx to proxy requests to the host passed as parameter to them.
-This is were you should edit the configuration file to point it to your shiny-auth0-plus authentication server, which we will setup later on in this guide.
+This is were you should edit the configuration file to point it to your [shiny-auth0-plus](https://github.com/auth0/shiny-auth0-plus) authentication server, which we will setup later on in this guide.

 Other important directives in this configuration file are `ssl_certificate` and `ssl_certificate_key`.
 These directives point Nginx to your TLS/SSL certificates.
 These certificates are used to secure the connection to the server.
 You must set a valid certificate and a private key here, as TLS must be enabled to properly secure your Shiny Server installation.

 If you want to learn more about TLS/SSL, or find out how to get your own free TLS certificate, head over to our [Using HTTPS article](https://auth0.com/blog/using-https/).
+You may want to consider that [Let's Encrypt provides free TLS certificates](https://letsencrypt.org/) with automatic updates after expiration.
 You can also ask your system administrator to perform these steps for you.
 It is also possible to use a self-signed certificate, if only certain clients need access to the server (and can install your certificate in their browsers).

 Last but not least, you should change both `server_name` directives to use the right name for your host.
 This is of particular importance if several hosts are being served by the same Nginx configuration.
 If in doubt about what this means, consult with your system administrator.